Nestle Digital Marketing & Social Media Strategy: Case Study

 Nestle’s Facebook Pages

-To put it in a gist, Maggi has around 16 million followers.
+Currently, Maggi has roughly 16 million followers.
 Nescafe has 36 million followers and Kit Kat has about 11 million followers on Facebook.

 Marketing Strategy of Nestle - A Case Study - Instagram Pages